-As emphasized before the Security Council, the idea that "business as usual" at the UN is fine is not acceptable anymore.
+emphasized before the As Security Council, idea the that "business as usual" at the UN is fine is not acceptable anymore.
 (19) A serious reform of the UN is imperative.
 The credibility of the UN depends on it.
 What was actually achieved on reform matters?